ML-Graph/winter-2025/project.md

 - **Problem Statement**:
   - What are the limitations of existing methods in addressing this problem?
 - **Contribution and Novelty**:
-  - Given the previous limitations, what is your unique contribution and how does it provide novelty in solving the problem?
+  - Given the previous limitations, what is your unique contribution, and how does it provide novelty in solving the problem?

 ### 3. Data Collection and Analysis - 30%
 - **Dataset**: